kemanedonfack/aws-scale-wordpress/README.md

 ## Demo

-For the demo go on  **Media > Add New** and upload a new file then look at the file details
+For the demo go to  **Media > Add New** and upload a new file then look at the file details

 ![upload-file](./images/upload-file.png)

-Go your s3 bucket and you'll also see your file
+Go to your **S3 bucket** and you'll also see your file

 ![upload-file](./images/upload-file2.png)

-To start the deployment process, we need to initialize Terraform in our project directory.
-This step ensures that Terraform downloads the necessary providers and sets up the backend configuration.
-Run the following command in your terminal:
+Congratulations!
+Your WordPress website is now successfully configured to use IAM role for secure S3 access and WP Offload Media Lite for Amazon S3 plugin to store and serve media files from S3 bucket via CloudFront, enhancing the scalability and performance of your website.

 The complete source code of the project is available on [GitHub]().